 iii) the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

 iv) the Directors have prepared the annual accounts for the financial year ended 31stMarch 2017 on a going concern basis;

 v) the Directors have laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and operating effectively.

 vi) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and such systems are adequate and operating effectively.

 RIGHT TO INFORMATION

-The Right to Information Act 2005 is applicable to your company.
-In accordance withthe provisions of the RTI Act necessary disclosures have been made in the website of thecompany.
+Your Company complies with The Right to Information Act 2005.
+In accordance with theprovisions of the RTI Act necessary disclosures have been made on the website of thecompany.

 OFFICIAL LANGUAGE POLICY